angeeg/readme-generator/README.md

 ## Contribute
 If you wish to contribute to this application please send a pull request.
 ## Questions
-If you have any questions please contact https://github.com/.
+If you have any questions please contact <a href="https://github.com/angeeg">angeeg</a>.